Skip to main content

 Docker Example

-To run an instance of the agent and point it to your management hub:
+To run an instance of the agent and point it to your management hub, with a preset joining secret:

 Where your data path is a path on your host machine where you will store settings, e.g. /Users/macos/certifydata or C:\CertifyData - you can make these paths anything you like depending on your requirements.
 The key thing is that when you update the container you will run it with the same path in order to use the same settings again.